neutrostar/Sir-BunkAlot/README.md

 # aswekeepsearching
-Source files for the music app built for the course UCS503
+Source files for the bunk consulting app built for the course UCS503 - Software Engineering

 The project consists of two parts
 1.)
 An electron based desktop application